 Interestingly, technology companies don't often face the same kind of "translation urgency" that other industries do, MotionPoint's Victoria Bloyer says.
-A support system of "boots on the ground" professionals must often be in place before launching a translated, localized website becomes necessary, she explains.
+A support system of "boots on the ground" professionals must often be in place before launching a translated, localised website becomes necessary, she explains.

 "If the company's product is a service-like hosting services or data solutions for businesses-what matters most is having support for that service," explains MotionPoint's Victoria Bloyer.
 "This can mean having sales reps, customer service reps, and other people who must be fluent in the local market's preferred languages.